 Our professors sometimes offer formal reading circles for credit, such as a reading circle on Chinese Philosophy.
 Additionally, students often form their own, informal reading circles on select topics such as Marx, philosophy of math and Heidegger, among others.

-Focus on a specific philosophical topic for a semester as you receive guidance from a professor.
+Focus on a specific philosophical topic for a semester with guidance from a professor.

-Dr. Wilcox will also be offering both 600 and 700 level courses (1-3 units) that offer students hands on experience with the processes of philosophy publishing.
+Selected instructors teach both 600 and 800 level courses (1-3 units) that offer students hands on experience with the process of publishing philosophy.

 Field Project in Philosophy